The European Union

 The rescEU medical reserve, the first common EU stockpile of emergency medical equipment, has helped Member States facing shortages of equipment.
 The EU vaccine strategy aims to speed up the development, manufacturing and distribution of COVID-19 vaccines.
 The EU financed some of the upfront costs faced by vaccine producers to speed up the development and production of promising vaccines as part of its vaccine purchasing strategy.
-To date, four safe and effective vaccines have been authorised for use in the EU following positive scientific recommendations by the European Medicines Agency.
+To date, five safe and effective vaccines have been authorised for use in the EU following positive scientific recommendations by the European Medicines Agency.

-The European Commission had secured up to 2.6 billion vaccine doses by April 2021 and negotiations continue for additional doses.
-In January 2021, the European Commission called on Member States to speed up the roll-out of vaccination across the EU.
+The Commission had secured up to 2.6 billion vaccine doses by April 2021 and negotiations continue for additional doses.
+In January 2021, the Commission called on Member States to speed up the roll-out of vaccination across the EU.
 Vaccine deliveries to EU Member States are increasing steadily and vaccination is gathering pace.
-The Commission is also working with industry to increase vaccine manufacturing capacity.
+The Commission is also working with the industry to increase vaccine manufacturing capacity.

 Work has started to rapidly produce effective vaccines for new variants.
 In February 2021, the Commission launched the HERA Incubator to prepare for COVID-19 variants of concern and ensure the swift development and production of effective vaccines to counter them.